hookech0/hookech0.github.io/_posts/2024-05-01-zps-devops-course-review.md

 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (Not required, VS2019 will do fine if you already have it)

-- [Visual Studio 2019](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers) (make sure to install .NET 4.0 and .NET 4.5 targeting packs too)
+- [Visual Studio 2019](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers) (Make sure to install .NET 4.0 and .NET 4.5 targeting packs)

 - [Visual Studio Code](https://code.visualstudio.com/)